Fabiola-Eto/MULTIPLY-Initiative/README.md

 >
 **QMUL_CPRD_Aurum_codelists.csv**
 >
-Contains all CPRD Aurum codes (including SNOMED) (n= 11,045) that matched either the ReadCode (n= 10,925) or ReadTerm (n= 120) from the GOLD codelists.
+Contains all CPRD Aurum codes (including SNOMED) (n= 11,521) that matched either the ReadCode (n= 10,925) or ReadTerm (n= 120) from the GOLD codelists, also the codelist for SARS-CoV-2 provided by CPRD (n= 446).
 The codelists correspond to the 201 out of 202 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
 'Painful conditions' was selected using prescribing data (Gemscript codes).
 >
 >
 **QMUL_ICD10_codelists.csv**